pmz96317peterziegler/DH-Inverse-Kinematics/README.md

 ## Overview

 Forward kinematics answers "given the joint angles, where is the hand?"
 Inverse kinematics asks the harder reverse question: "given where I want the hand, what joint angles get it there?"
-For a 6-DOF arm reaching a full 6-DOF pose there is no simple formula, so this project solves it **numerically** — starting from an initial guess and stepping the joint angles down the error gradient until the end-effector pose matches the target in both **position** and **orientation**.
+For a 6-DOF arm reaching a full 6-DOF pose there is no simple formula, so this project solves it **numerically**.
+The script achieves this by starting from an initial guess and stepping the joint angles down the error gradient until the end-effector pose matches the target in both **position** and **orientation**.

 ## The UR5 model